Denk (political party): Antisemitism

 Although the party has stated that it opposes antisemitism and all forms of racism and religious discrimination, party members have been accused of making antisemitic comments and tropes or voting against initiatives to combat antisemitism.
-In 2018, Denk party employee and former staffer Hussein Jamakovic sent threatening and antisemitic emails to various newspapers including De Telegraaf and GeenStijl] after the De Telegraaf had uncovered comments in which Jamakovic had declared support for ISIS.
+In 2018, Denk party employee and former staffer Hussein Jamakovic sent threatening and antisemitic emails to various newspapers including De Telegraaf and GeenStijl after the former newspaper had uncovered comments in which Jamakovic had declared support for ISIS.

 In March 2018, Denk along with BIJ1 were the only two parties represented on Amsterdam City Council to vote against a motion condemning antisemitism and calling for more security for Jewish Amsterdam residents.

 In 2024, Denk leader Stephan van Baarle and chairman of the far-right FvD Thierry Baudet were the only two party leaders in the House of Representatives to abstain on a motion against antisemitism.
 Denk responded by saying that while it supports measures against antisemitism, it claimed to have abstained due to disagreeing with the wording of the motion.

 Alleged links to extremist groups

-In September 2016, Kuzu provoked controversy after speaking at a demonstration in Rotterdam in which he shared the stage with Hamas activist Huseyin Sayilgan and supporters of the Grey Wolves organization were in attendance.
+In September 2016, Kuzu provoked controversy after speaking at a demonstration in Rotterdam in which he shared the stage with Hamas activist Huseyin Sayilgan and supporters of the far-right Grey Wolves organization were in attendance.
 Afterwards, Kuzu was asked by VVD politician Halbe Zijlstra to distance himself from Hamas and the Grey Wolves but declined to do so.